dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 4) Update all serialization, deserialization, and property notification paths to use new field names.

 ### Test Plan (Previous Report Field Mapping)
-- Load a previous study â†’ verify EditorPreviousFindings displays content from `header_and_findings`.
+- Load a previous study ¡æ verify EditorPreviousFindings displays content from `header_and_findings`.
-- Edit EditorPreviousFindings â†’ verify `PreviousReportJson` shows updated `header_and_findings` field.
+- Edit EditorPreviousFindings ¡æ verify `PreviousReportJson` shows updated `header_and_findings` field.
-- Edit txtPrevHeaderAndFindingsSide â†’ verify EditorPreviousFindings updates in real-time.
+- Edit txtPrevHeaderAndFindingsSide ¡æ verify EditorPreviousFindings updates in real-time.
-- Edit `PreviousReportJson` directly (change `header_and_findings` value) â†’ verify both txtPrevHeaderAndFindingsSide and EditorPreviousFindings update.
+- Edit `PreviousReportJson` directly (change `header_and_findings` value) ¡æ verify both txtPrevHeaderAndFindingsSide and EditorPreviousFindings update.
 - Verify backward compatibility: code referencing `PreviousFindingsText` or `PreviousConclusionText` continues to work.
 - Landscape mode: verify txtPrevHeaderAndFindingsSide appears to the left of txtPrevJsonSide with proper GridSplitter.

 ### Risks / Mitigations (Previous Report Field Mapping)
-- Existing code referencing old property names may break â†’ mitigated by providing backward compatibility aliases.
+- Existing code referencing old property names may break ¡æ mitigated by providing backward compatibility aliases.
-- JSON parsing of old data with `findings`/`conclusion` fields will fail â†’ mitigated by updating parsing logic to expect new field names (migration may be needed for existing saved reports).
+- JSON parsing of old data with `findings`/`conclusion` fields will fail ¡æ mitigated by updating parsing logic to expect new field names (migration may be needed for existing saved reports).
-- UI layout complexity with additional TextBox â†’ mitigated by using GridSplitter for flexible sizing.
+- UI layout complexity with additional TextBox ¡æ mitigated by using GridSplitter for flexible sizing.

-## Change Log Addition (2025-10-12 â€“ Dark Theme Scrollbar UX)
+## Change Log Addition (2025-10-12 ?
+Dark Theme Scrollbar UX)
 - Implemented dark, more intuitive scrollbars across the app.
 - Added dedicated track/thumb colors and hover/drag states; rounded thumbs.
 - Increased thickness to 12px for easier grasping; ensured paging on track click.